SHORT FACTS: 2010 ‐2017

 “Silver Bells” became their next collaboration with Michael Bublé, appearing on his multi-million selling and chart topping Christmas album.
 They also made a guest appearance on his first NBC special and joined him for a performance on The Today Show.

-In the spring of 2012 Naturally 7 recorded a DVD in Hamburg “All Natural Live”, which will be released this spring.
+In the spring of 2012 Naturally 7 recorded a DVD in Hamburg “All Natural Live”.
 In June the group made a return appearance at the Playboy Jazz Festival at the Hollywood Bowl, receiving a standing ovation from the crowd of 18 thousand!
-They will return for their third consecutive appearance, this year.
+They returned for their third consecutive appearance, in 2013.

-When not on the road Naturally 7 has been in the studio recording material for a new release in 2013.
+When not on the road, Naturally 7 were in the studio recording material for a new album called “Hidden in Plain Sight (Vox Maximus Vol.I)”, which was released on February 10, 2015.

 Their phenomenal talent, coupled with a live show that many consider to be one of the best in the world, has Naturally 7 poised for continued success!